danktec/iam-dangerous-actions/README.md

 <br />

 ## List of current AWS services:
-Of the more than the 300 AWS services available today, only specific [ones](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/tree/main/supporting-files/current_services.txt) are chosen to be included in the ```iam-dangerous-actions``` [lists](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/tree/main/lists).
+While AWS offers more than 300 services today, only a carefully selected subset of [services](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/tree/main/supporting-files/current_services.txt) are included in the ```iam-dangerous-actions``` [lists](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/tree/main/lists).

 These AWS services are selected based on their importance and the security risks they pose.
 They generally fall under the following categories:
 - AWS security services, such as IAM, AWS Config, AWS Organizations, and SecurityHub